BTA-BATA/BATA-old/README.md

 ### Bootstrap: http://crypt.midnightminer.net/bootstraps/bata/bootstrap.zip

-Unzip the file into the same directory as the BATA-qt.exe
+Unzip the file into the same directory as the bata-qt.exe

 Then with a shortcut or in the command prompt: